project-rig/rig/README.md

 ### Running tests against real hardware

-Some tests require a connected, SpiNNaker system.
+Some tests require a connected SpiNNaker system.
 To run these use:

     py.test --spinnaker SPINN_HOSTNAME WIDTH HEIGHT